Tips for writing great dialog

 Line after line of he said, she said, he said, she said, will drive your reader crazy.

-There are far better ways to deal with back and forth exchanges—one excellent way is to use action beats, which means you can skip the tag altogether.
+There are far better ways to deal with back-and-forth exchanges.
+One excellent way is to use action beats, which means you can skip the tag altogether.
 For example:

 Sheila swirled around the room like a tornado, anger building with each revolution.
 “I don’t care!”